-When it’s time to put your snowmobile into storage for the summer, here are a few things you can do to help protect and prepare it for the next riding season.
-Remember to check your owner’s manual for storage tips specific to your sled.
+When it's time to put your snowmobile into storage for the summer, here are a few things you can do to help keep it in good condition.
+Remember to check your owner's manual for storage tips specific to your sled.

 - How much are you willing to spend on snowmobile storage?

 with a quote